 In general, annual and biennial plants will require more upkeep from you.
 Not to mention, at the end of their growing seasons you’ll have to pull them from your garden and start anew.

-Whether you’re looking to enjoy full foliage or beautiful blooms, perennials are just what you should consider to keep your garden sustainably beautiful for years to come.
+Perennials are just what you should consider to keep your garden sustainably beautiful for years to come.
 Find the best flowers for your needs by scrolling through our handy guide below categorized by the sun needs of each flower.
-Planting perennials where they are most likely to thrive will make it easier for you to grow a successful and beautiful garden.

 Best Perennials For Sun